 I’ve done baggie ice cream before but wasn’t sure how it’d turn out with using additional ingredients.
 I’m happy to report that it worked perfectly!!
 For our flavor, it tastes more caramel-y than chocolate-y.
 But it was a fun take on traditional vanilla.
 The possibilities are endless for what kinds you can make.
 Just substitute the Chocolate Caramel ID coffee creamer with another flavor!

 This is what it looks like when you’re ready to take it out.
 It looks kind of suspect but sure enough, when you scoop it into a bowl, it’s ice cream!

-- 3-4 tablespoons your favorite flavor of coffee creamer (in this case we used Chocolate Caramel)
+- 3-4 tbsp chocolate caramel coffee creamer or your favorite flavor of coffee creamer

-- ½ cup salt (the bigger the better but we used kosher salt)
+- ½ c salt the bigger the better but we used kosher salt

 - Zip it closed and mix the ingredients around on the bottom with your hands.

 - Fill up a gallon sized zip halfway full with ice and add salt.